execriez/LabWarden/README.md

 AppRestrict is one of a number of example policy scripts that are included with LabWarden.

 Look in the "/SupportFiles/LabWardenConfigs/Examples/PolicyConfig" directory for the file "AppRestrict.LabWarden.plist".

-Open the file.
+Open the file in a text editor.

 Edit the file as necessary.